oktadev/okta-blog/_source/_posts/2021-12-06-spring-data-elasticsearch.md

     ...
 ```

-### ReactiveElasticsearchOperations
+_The operations abstraction_<br>

 `ReactiveElasticsearchOperations` is the gateway to executing high level commands against an Elasticsearch cluster using the ReactiveElasticsearchClient.
 The `ReactiveElasticsearchTemplate` is the default implementation of `ReactiveElasticsearchOperations`.

 The entity search repository enables the document CRUD and search operations in the application.
 JHipster generates a search repository for the entities specified in the `search` option in the JDL.
-In the example, all entities must be searchable in Elasticsarch:
+In the example, all entities must be searchable in Elasticsearch:

 ```
 application {